What do you want to learn?

 If your order volume is steadily increasing, however, you may outgrow your shipping strategy.
 There are a variety of small business shipping solutions available to help you scale your ecommerce fulfilment, including packaging and shipping discounts from couriers and third-party fulfilment options (more on that later).

 What will you use for packaging?

 Choosing packaging is an opportunity to do three things: protect your products, showcase your brand, and save money.

 First, consider how much protection your products need.
 If you’re selling t-shirts, you can drop them straight into a poly mailer bag and send them on their way, but if you’re shipping glass ornaments, that’s not a great choice.
 Make sure fragile items don’t break in transit by using bubble wrap, airfill, crinkle paper, bubble mailers, and other forms of dunnage for extra protection.
 All three of these can be affordable and lightweight options.

 Many small businesses these days have sustainability as part of their core values.
 If this is the case with your business a priority might be eco-friendly packaging options.
 This goes a long way for many customers too, and can help with return business for customers who share their values with eco-friendly companies.

-To save money if you’re shipping directly through Australia Post, you can use their flat-rate boxes.
+To save money if you’re shipping directly through the United States Postal Service (USPS), UPS, or FedEx, you can use their flat-rate boxes.
 These are a great choice to save on shipping for smaller, heavier items.
 That said, if your products are lightweight, flat-rate shipping may end up costing more than using your own packaging.
-If that’s the case, consider ordering boxes from a supplier like Uline and shipping orders through whichever carrier is most cost-competitive.
+If that’s the case, consider ordering boxes from a supplier like Uline and shipping orders through whichever courier is most cost-competitive.